 2. Low front bumper skirt;

-3. Plastic in the cabin is easily scratched;
+3. The plastic in the interior is easily scratched;

-4. Due to the wide A-pillars, poor visibility;
+4. Due to the wide A-pillars, visibility is poor;

 5. Rigid suspension;